 If you are a homeowner considering concrete countertops for your kitchen or bathroom, here is some basic information about the most frequent questions and misconceptions about concrete.

-By choosing an experienced professional to create your concrete project, you will get a beautiful, smooth and durable surface that you will love, and that is easy to clean and care for.
+High quality concrete will give you a beautiful, smooth and durable surface that you will love, and that is easy to clean and care for.

 No!
 If they are, you should be wary of having a sidewalk on top of your cabinets.

 High quality concrete countertops are hand crafted by skilled artisans using ultra high performance concrete mixes and sealers.
 They are hand made, custom, unique and personalized – and worth the money.